mpaluch/datacite-metadata-generator/README.md

 Download:
 =========
-[Download Here](https://raw.github.com/mpaluch/datacite-metadata-generator/master/datacite_metadata_generator.html) (right click and 'Save As')
+[Download Here](https://raw.github.com/mpaluch/datacite-metadata-generator/master/datacite_metadata_generator.html) (right click and use 'Save As', make sure extension is .html)

 How to use:
 ===========